| LITHOPROBE is supported on a continuing basis

 NSERC does this by awarding grants and scholarships through a

+peer-reviewed competitive process and by building the partnerships.
 The Geological Survey of Canada is a 155 year-old scientific

 institution of the federal government which is part of the